There’s enough information to write a book on the development of the Trust. This section simply sets out a brief synopsis.

 The increase in wealth has meant a change in the way that the Trust is managed.
 The scale of its investments and the complexity in managing the properties and particularly the potential developments of land has meant that it has become more business-like.
 As there is limited discretion in what Trustees can do with the net income their most important responsibility is how the assets are managed and the maximum returns generated within an acceptable level of risk.
 This has inevitably required more from the trustees and the requirement for relevant financial and property skills.

 The major activity at present is the development of 63 acres of land south of Saumur Way and bordering onto Europa Way.
 Along with other land owners, the Charity of Thomas Oken & Nicholas Eyffler and a private family trust, the Trust is part of the Europa Way Consortium.
 The total site of 97 acres obtained planning permission in 2015.
 Because of complications regarding planning conditions to be met the consortium has teamed up with a Catesby Property Group, a Warwick based company, to put in the necessary infrastructure to enable the sites to sold in serviced parcels of the size that housebuilders most value.
-The first of these parcels is now on the market.
+These parcels have now all been sold, although there is still infrastructure work to be completed.

-The proceeds from the sale of these 2 land holdings will take a number of years to be received but will mark another step change for the Trust.
-Its assets should increase significantly.
-This money will have to remain in the endowment fund for reinvestment – it can’t be distributed – but it will help to grow the income that can be distributed.
+The full proceeds from the sale of these 2 land holdings will still take a few years to be fully received but will mark another step change for the Trust.
+Its assets will increase significantly.
+This money will have to remain in the endowment fund for reinvestment – it can’t be distributed to beneficiaries – but it will help to grow the income that can be distributed.